'Felt bad': Mamata on not being invited to E-W Metro launch

 the BJP.
 "The more the Congress inches closer to the CPI(M),

 the more it will lose its prominence.
-Wherever religional parties are strong, the Congress literally doesn't have any
+Wherever regional parties are strong, the Congress literally doesn't have any

 existence," she said.
 Banerjee also said she will write to other chief